Skip to main content

 In both of the examples above, notice that we have initialised the Passwordless recipe in the recipeList.
 In this example, we only want to enable email based OTP, so we set the contactMethod to EMAIL and flowType to USER_INPUT_CODE (i.e. otp).
 If instead, you want to use phone sms based OTP, you should set the contact method to PHONE.
 If you want to give users both the options, or for some users use email, and for others use phone, you should set contactMethod to EMAIL_OR_PHONE.

 We have also enabled the account linking feature since it's required for MFA to work.
-The above enables account linking for first and second factor login, but if you only want to enable it for second factor, see this section.
+The above enables account linking for second factor only, but if you also want to enable it for first factor, see this section.

 Once the user finishes the first factor (for example, with emailpassword), their session access token payload will look like this (for those that require OTP):